PowerShell/ProjectMercury/shell/ShellCopilot.Ollama.Agent/README.md

 Currently to change the model you will need to modify the query in the code in the `OllamaChatService` class.
 The default model is `phi3`.

-The endpoint is `http://localhost`and the default port is `11434`.
+The default endpoint is `http://localhost:11434/api/generate` with `11434` being the default port.
 This can be changed in the code and eventually will be added to a configuration file.